hiteshgrover06/feat-transactions-ng-app/README.md

+# App can be started from the root itslef
+`npm run start:app`
+* This will install the depencies for both the backend and frontend apps.
+* And open the application running at `http://localhost:4200/transactions`

 # Assignment Rabobank

 Rabobank’s software is mainly used to get insights on customer transactions.
 Within this assignment there is some backend software created to spin up a NodeJS service which serves a transactions file.
 Create an Angular application where a user can see their transactions in in list (timeline).